8 Ways To Keep Your Christmas Service Visitors Coming Back

 Here are some ideas to help engage your Christmas service visitors in a way that helps them not only return the next week, but stick!

 Here at Vanderbloemen, one of our core values is Wow-Making Excellence.
 Simply put, when dealing with anyone in our organization, we want people to say, “WOW, I can’t believe how well they ______!”
 When people go to your Christmas Eve service, you want them to say, “Wow!” because your church took the specific thumbprint that God has given it and lived it out with excellence.

 Don’t try to be someone you aren’t the rest of the year.
 Don’t compete with the church up the street.
 Be who you are, and be that amazingly well.
 Wow-making excellence takes a committed team of people.
 It takes buy-in from all staff, a huge amount of volunteers, and a ton of planning.
 Always keep in mind that the experience starts as people drive onto the property and ends after your follow-up process is complete.

 2. Make your Christmas Eve services represent who you really are.

-During your dating days, do you remember going above and beyond to impress someone?
-Or maybe it was for a job interview or the first time meeting your future in-laws.
+Do you remember a time you went above and beyond to impress someone?
+Maybe it was for a job interview or the first time meeting your future in-laws.
 Presenting your best self is great, but trying to be someone you are not isn’t.
-It will backfire, because you will eventually be found out.
+It will backfire because you will eventually be found out.
 As you strive to plan an excellent Christmas service, be true to who you are.